FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 ```

 You wouldn't believe how easy it is to use this from Gleam through
-externals.
-Since Gleam is statically typed, we need to tell it the shape of our
+[externals][gleam-externals].
+Since Gleam is statically typed, we need to tell
-Elixir functions.
+the compiler the shape of our Elixir functions, but that's all.

 ```gleam
 import gleam/erlang/port.{type Port}